Why boat maintenance matters in Optimist sailing?

 For this first post, I’ve chosen a lighter topic: boat care and maintenance.
 The timing is no accident—since the peak season is over, it’s a good idea to give your boat some attention before the next training period.

 Recently, I’ve seen several boats that, to put it mildly, clearly showed signs of regular use but minimal maintenance.
-Sailing is a technical sport, so regular equipment upkeep should be a given—not just in the fall but also during the season (summer) as well.
+Sailing is a technical sport, so regular equipment maintenance should be a given—not just in the fall but also during the season.

 At the last ranking regatta, I took the chance to snap a few photos to show what I mean.
 As a heads-up, I don’t know whose boat I photographed, and it’s not important here.

-The primary aesthetic issue is limescale buildup, which can accumulate on any surface, regardless of the boat.
-It’s easily noticeable because it leaves "spotty" marks on the boat’s surface.
+The primary aesthetic issue is limescale buildup, which can accumulate on any surface, regardless of the type of boat.
+It’s easy to notice because it leaves "spotty" marks on the boat’s surface.
 You can read more about how limescale forms here.

 But there’s no need to worry!
 Limescale can be removed with any household descaling agent or even plain vinegar.
-However, if left too long, the buildup can become so entrenched that only polishing will remove it.
+However, if left untreated for too long, the buildup can become so stubborn that only polishing will remove it.
 Regular cleaning helps avoid this situation.

-With regular maintenance and descaling (ideally before the Hungarian Championships, but also after a few regattas), you’ll have a boat that’s not only shiny but also ready to cut through the waves.
+With regular maintenance and descaling (ideally before the Hungarian Championships, but also after several regattas), you’ll have a boat that’s not only shiny, but also ready to cut through the waves.

 P.S.